 Well, I’m not proud to say I spent my first days here crying my heart out.
 And reliving the accident that killed me in my head.
 Having your body crushed under the subway is horrible.
 At least, the death was fast.

 But I lost it all.
 My career, my friends, my family… no, I didn’t like them.
 But I had my cat.
 Bianca was the one I loved the most.
 I won’t see my baby again.
 I see all these reincarnated women immediately putting all their thoughts and energies into surviving and plotting and… how can you not miss your home?
 I had a life to mourn for.
 A career.
 Dreams.
 Ambitions.
 And something else, something I can’t remember.
-Every time I try to grasp his face, everything becomes blurry.
+A vague detail, a background character.
+Every time I try to grasp her face, everything becomes blurry.

 I hope I’m not getting crazy, that this is all but a fabrication of my head.
 Like when people discuss if the plots of Faun’s Labyrinth and The VVitch were in fact escapist fantasies- or the raves of a mad woman.
 Am I schizophrenic?
 The idea made me cry with desperation.
 Am I mad?
 This is a state of unreality I can’t fully explain or grasp.
 This is not happening.
 I’m dissociating.
 These people don’t exist.
 This country is not correct, it’s not accurate to the Venice of old.